Jim

 |

-south end of Kakadu National Park to Jim Jim
+at the south end of Kakadu National Park to Jim Jim

 and Twin Falls.
 (Side trip of 130km return).

-a 4WD access road.
+is only a 4WD access road.

-150-metre high cliffs where the falls pound
+high cliffs where the falls pound the bottom druring

-known as the Green or Wet Seasons usually from
+the Tropical Summer also known as the Green or Wet

-late November to March.
+Seasons usually from late November to March.

-change access may be unpredictable.
-Jim Jim
+As season may change access may be unpredictable.

-Gorge Track is an icon of the region and must
+Jim Jim Gorge Track is an icon of the region and must

 do for the fit and adventureous.